TechDanny/ToDo-List-Application/README.md

 ## Prerequisites

-- Python 3.x installed on your system
+- Python3 installed on your system
 - MongoDB installed and running on localhost:27017

 ## Installation